Send the link below via email or IMCopy

 Consciousness and Health and Wellness: Meditation

-Harnessing the power of the mind without a hypnotist can be accomplished through meditation.
+Harnessing the power of the mind without a hypnotist can be accom. through meditation.

 Meditation involves attaining a peaceful state of mind in which thoughts are not worrisome.